-(e) Critical accounting judgements and key sources of estimation uncertainty
+(e) Critical accounting judgements

 The preparation of these financial statements, in conformity with IFRS, requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.